 Well, I must say, this was a rolicking good read, one which had me chuckling out loud on the metro on my way to work.
 This is Darynda Jones’ first installment in her Charley Davidson’s Private Eye series.
 There are now eight books in the series, which attests to its great popularity.
-I chose this book from Book Club Reading List.

 Here is the blurb from Darynda Jones’ own website: